top of page

 SAILING ITINERARIES IN THE DODECANESE

-The Dodecanese island complex is a perfect yachting destination all year round due to its exceptional mild weather.
-14 main islands and more than 160 islets give you endless flexibility in choosing a route that suits you.
+The Dodecanese Island complex offers an ideal yachting experience year-round thanks to its consistently mild weather.
+With 14 primary islands and over 160 islets at your disposal, you have endless flexibility to choose a route that suits your preferences.

-Popular destinations that can be reached during a one-week charter, starting in Rhodes are the following: Symi, Nissiros, Kos, Tilos, and Chalki.
-Starting in Kos you might consider Kalymnos, Leros, Agathonisi, and Patmos if you want to sail north or Nissiros, Tilos, Chalki, Rhodes, and Symi if you want to sail south.
+For a one-week charter starting in Rhodes, popular destinations within reach include Symi, Nissiros, Kos, Tilos, and Chalki.
+When embarking from Kos, you might consider Kalymnos, Leros, Agathonisi, and Patmos if you intend to sail north, or Nissiros, Tilos, Chalki, Rhodes, and Symi if your course leads you south.

 Rhodes is the largest and most popular island in the Dodecanese island complex.